pavoltravnik/maxims-of-law/maxims-of-law.md

 In civile est nisi tota sententia inspectu, de aliqua parte judicare.
 It is improper to pass an opinion on any part of a sentence, without examining the whole.
 Hob.
 171.

 Inclusio unius est exclusio alterius.
-The inclusion of onoe is the exclusion of another.
+The inclusion of one is the exclusion of another.
 11 Co.
 58.

 Incommodum non solvit argumentum.
 An inconvenience does not solve an argument.

 Indefinitum aequipolet universali.
-The undefined is equivalent tothe whole.
+The undefined is equivalent to the whole.
 1 Ventr.
 368.

 Indefinitum supplet locum universalis.
 The undefined supplies the place of the whole Br.
 Pr. h. t.